Azure and the Internet of Things

 The following diagram shows the key elements of a typical IoT solution architecture.
 The diagram is agnostic of the specific implementation details such as the Azure services used, and device operating systems.
 In this architecture, IoT devices collect data that they send to a cloud gateway.
-The cloud gateway makes the data available for processing by other back-end services from where data is delivered to other line-of-business applications or to human operators through a dashboard or other presentation device.
+The cloud gateway makes the data available for processing by other back-end services.
+The solution back end delivers data to line-of-business applications or to human operators through a dashboard or report.

 For an in-depth discussion of IoT architecture, see the Microsoft Azure IoT Reference Architecture.

 One of the biggest challenges facing IoT projects is how to reliably and securely connect devices to the solution back end.
 IoT devices have different characteristics as compared to other clients such as browsers and mobile apps.
 Specifically, IoT devices:

 - Are often embedded systems with no human operator.